House Gecko (Mediterranean Gecko) vs Jackson's Chameleon: Complete Comparison (2026)

 Health and Lifespan Comparison

 House Gecko (Mediterranean Gecko) has a typical lifespan of 5-10 years, while Jackson's Chameleon lives approximately 5-10 years.
 Health profiles differ significantly between these reptiles.
 House Gecko (Mediterranean Gecko) is predisposed to Metabolic Bone Disease, Shedding Problems, Parasites, with associated veterinary costs for monitoring and treatment.
-Jackson's Chameleon faces its own health challenges including breed-specific conditions.
+Jackson's Chameleon faces its own health challenges including species-specific conditions.
 House Gecko (Mediterranean Gecko) has 3 documented predispositions compared to 1 for Jackson's Chameleon, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health